HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/CONFIGURATION.md

 //Should the program print debug information?
 1 = true, 0 = false.
 PrintDebugInfo=0

+//Should the program use a fix after detecting a wake up from the Sleep Mode?
+It fixes issues where the
+//program did not work correctly before ver.
+1.5.1.
+1 = true, 0 = false.
+UseFixForBugAfterSleepMode=1

 //Should the program use ver.
 1.2.0 improvements that remove all previous limitations?
 1 = true, 0 = false.
 UseTheNewBestMethodEver=1